gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     class A proc
 ```

-The first branch is the zero-copy slice from above.
-The second handles a large block of text: rather than duplicate a
+An untouched input slice retains its indices.
+A large modified text run above 512 characters takes ownership of the
-long run, the token takes the machine's text buffer outright by swapping pointers, and the machine grows a fresh one for
+machine's buffer by swapping pointers.
+Tags and short tokens use an arena.
-the next run.
-The third, the default for tags and short tokens, is the arena.

-### One allocation per token, not a dozen
+### One arena replaces a dozen allocations

-Take that third branch, a tag with attributes.
-It has to hand the caller a tag name, and for each attribute a name and a
+A tag with five attributes can require about twelve variable-length pieces: the tag name, each attribute name and value,
-value, plus the odd comment or doctype with a public and system identifier.
-These are variable-length pieces, so the
-obvious way to store them is one `malloc` each.
-A tag with five attributes works out to roughly a dozen small
-allocations, and a matching dozen `free` calls when the token is thrown away.

-That is wasteful for two reasons.
-The first is that `malloc` and `free` are not cheap when you call them this often:
-each one walks a free list, updates the allocator's bookkeeping, and on a free-threaded build takes a lock.
-Spending a
-dozen of them on a single token, millions of times, adds up.
-The second is locality.
-Twelve separate allocations land in
-twelve scattered spots on the heap, so reading the token back later chases pointers through cache-cold memory.

-turbohtml uses an arena instead.
-The idea is to make one big allocation and carve all the pieces out of it by hand.
-It
-takes two quick passes over the token's parts.
-The first pass adds up how many bytes everything needs, rounding each
-piece up so the next one starts on an aligned boundary (wide UCS-2 or UCS-4 text has to sit at an even or four-aligned
-address).
-The second pass does a single `malloc` of that total and then walks a cursor through the block, copying each
-piece in and handing back a pointer to where it landed:
+plus possible comment or doctype identifiers.
+Allocating each piece would require about twelve `malloc` calls and twelve
+matching `free` calls.
+Each allocation updates allocator metadata and takes a lock on a free-threaded build; the
+scattered blocks also hurt cache locality.

+The allocator cost continues after parsing.
+Releasing the token must find and free each piece, while an error during
+construction needs cleanup for each piece already allocated.
+Separate blocks also turn later reads into pointer chases
+across the heap.
+One arena combines the allocation and cleanup rules.
+Its contiguous layout also addresses locality
+before the copy begins.

+turbohtml places the record and its variable data in one arena.
+A sizing pass totals the bytes and inserts alignment
+padding for UCS-2 or UCS-4 data.
+One `malloc` creates the block, and a cursor assigns each piece during the writing
+pass:

 ```c
 // pass 1: total the sizes, with alignment padding between pieces